 Somewhere within the bowels of a misplaced backup hard drive, there is a pictorial documentary of just how much monster trucks became a focal point of his life.
 Photos of Indie attempting (and succeeding through dogged determination) to climb a ladder at his favourite playground – with up to eight monster trucks in his hands.
 Freestyle tracks carved out of Narrow Neck sand..

-Finally – sometime during the age of three-ish – the monster truck obsession wore itself out.
-I admit I was kinda relieved.
+Eventually – sometime during the age of three-ish – the monster truck obsession wore itself out.
+I admit I was relieved.
 Maybe now he’d take up a new interest!
 In something that wasn’t so… one-track.

 But he didn’t.
 Try as we might to engage him in other interests, Indie floated lost in his own little apathetic world of Complete Disinterest In Most Things.
 He couldn’t engage in anything.
 And he was unsettled because of it.

-Finally one day – and I can’t remember how but I’m guessing it had something to do with Iron Man – we engaged him once again with… Superheroes!
-At last, he was revitalised.
+Finally, one day – and I can’t remember how but I’m guessing it had something to do with Iron Man – we engaged him once again with… Superheroes!
+It revitalised him.
 Intrigued by flying metal suits, indestructible shields, and magical hammers.
 (As a family of Marvel fans, this was an obsession we were all happy to jump in on. ;))

 Angry Birds followed.
-First the app, then the little plastic figures with their catapults, which gave him hours of fun setting up intricate towers (our Jenga blocks were sacrificed for this cause) and finding the perfect place to set up his catapult so as to knock it all down again.
-There was a fair amount of real-life, physical play that was inspired by that game, too.
+First the app, then the little plastic figures with their catapults, which gave him hours of fun setting up intricate towers (we sacrificed our Jenga blocks for this cause) and finding the perfect place to set up his catapult and knock it all down again.
+There was real-life, physical play inspired by the game, too…

-After that; Plants vs Zombies.
 I wasn’t so rapt about what was a fairly pointless and brain-numbing computer game.
-But that game did have its positive side-effects.
-In an effort to draw for Indie real life connections – inspired by the game – we planted flower gardens with Sunflowers and Snapdragons.
+But it turned out that game had its positive side effects.
+Inspired by the game, we planted flower gardens with Sunflowers and Snapdragons.
 Then once an interest in gardening began to take hold (for both of us) we moved to growing herbs and veggies.
-Because of that initial interest in a pointless computer game – and my determination to forge a real life connection from it – Indie’s interest in gardenings remains to this day.
+Because of that initial interest in a pointless computer game, Indie’s interest in gardening remains to this day.
 And, I became a gardener.
 Like, as a job.
 One I get paid for.
 As my regular weekly thing.

-Lastly (on the subject of Plants vs Zombie,s that is) the game inspired him to draw.
-Intricate, amazing drawings that were packed with more details than I had ever seen come from him before.
-Those drawings were stories in themselves.
+Lastly (on the subject of Plants vs Zombies that is) the game inspired Indie to draw.
+Intricate, amazing, packed with details… those drawings were stories in themselves.

 Minecraft followed.
-Connecting with him on a creative as well as constructive level.
+Connecting with him on both a creative and constructive level.

-Almost all of his interests have been generated initially from a movie or computer game, but they have all managed to tap into other areas of expression and interest for him.
-They’ve resonated with him in a way nothing else has, and enriched so many other aspects of creativity.
+Almost all of Indie’s interests have originated from a movie or computer game, but they’ve tapped into other areas of expression and interest for him.
+They’ve resonated with him in a way nothing else has and enriched so many other aspects of creativity.

-Of course, this can be hard for others to understand.
-Particularly teachers who hear him talk non-stop about a computer game, without actually seeing how this interest has inspired him to create his own incredible ideas and concepts.
+This can be hard for others to understand.
+Particularly for those who hear him talk non-stop about a computer game, without understanding that this interest has inspired him to create his own engaging ideas and concepts.